 How does the Encryption System Work?

-At the beginning of an encryption process, the sender should always decide what kind of cipher will be the best disguise to the message's meaning and what variable to be used as a key to making the encoded message very unique.
-The most widely used types of ciphers generally fall into two categories: They are symmetric and asymmetric.
+At the beginning of an encryption process, the sender should always decide what kind of cypher will best disguise the message's meaning and what variable to use as a key to make the encoded message unique.
+The most widely used types of cyphers generally fall into two categories: They are symmetric and asymmetric.

 Symmetric key encryption is generally much faster than asymmetric encryption.
 The most widely used and advanced symmetric key cipher is the Advanced Encryption Standard (AES), specially designed to protect government-classified data or information.

-Asymmetric ciphers, which are also known as public-key encryption, generally use two different types of keys.
+Asymmetric cyphers, also known as public-key encryption, generally use two different types of keys.
 This type of cryptography generally uses prime numbers to create keys.
-It isn't easy to factor in the large prime numbers and reverse-engineers this type of encryption.
+It isn't easy to factor in the large prime numbers and reverse-engineer this type of encryption.

 The Rivest-Shamir-Adleman (RSA) encryption algorithm is the most widely used public-key algorithm nowadays.
 With the help of RSA, the public or the private key can also be used to encrypt a message.